orion-project/beam-inspector/bin/help/profiles_view.md

 Horizontal axis labels of the profile plots and beam width values are displayed either in pixels or in physical units if this is enabled in [camera settings](./cam_settings_plot.md#rescale-pixels).

+If the averaging is enabled for the [results table](./cam_settings_table.md#show-moving-average), then the profile graphs are also averaged over the specified number of frames.

 ## Context menu commands

 ### Show Gaussian Fit